Blaizzy/mlx-embeddings/docs/How-To-Open-a-Homebrew-Pull-Request.md

-# How To Open a Homebrew Pull Request
+# How to Open a Homebrew Pull Request

 The following commands are used by Homebrew contributors to set up a fork of Homebrew's Git repository on GitHub, create a new branch and create a GitHub pull request ("PR") of the changes in that branch.

-Depending on the change you want to make, you need to send the pull request to the appropriate one of Homebrew's main repositories.
-If you want to submit a change to Homebrew core code (the `brew` implementation), you should open the pull request on [Homebrew/brew](https://github.com/Homebrew/brew).
-If you want to submit a change for a formula, you should open the pull request on the [homebrew/core](https://github.com/Homebrew/homebrew-core) tap, for casks you should open the pull request on the [homebrew/cask](https://github.com/Homebrew/homebrew-cask) tap or another [official tap](https://github.com/Homebrew), based on the formula type.
+The type of change you want to make influences which of Homebrew's main repositories you'll need to send your pull request to.
+If you want to submit a change to Homebrew's core code (the `brew` implementation), you should open a pull request on [Homebrew/brew](https://github.com/Homebrew/brew).
+If you want to submit a change for a formula, you should open a pull request on the [homebrew/core](https://github.com/Homebrew/homebrew-core) tap, while for casks you should open the pull request on the [homebrew/cask](https://github.com/Homebrew/homebrew-cask) tap or another [official tap](https://github.com/Homebrew), based on the formula type.

 ## Submit a new version of an existing formula